awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.FaultInjectionQueries.md

 # Testing Amazon Aurora PostgreSQL by using fault injection queries<a name="AuroraPostgreSQL.Managing.FaultInjectionQueries"></a>

 You can test the fault tolerance of your Aurora PostgreSQL DB cluster by using fault injection queries\.
 Fault injection queries are issued as SQL commands to an Amazon Aurora instance\.
-Fault injection queries enable you to schedule simulated tests of the following events:
+Fault injection queries let you crash the instance so that you can test failover and recovery\.
+You can also simulate Aurora Replica failure, disk failure, and disk congestion\.
+Fault injection queries are supported by all available Aurora PostgreSQL versions, as follows\.
++ Aurora PostgreSQL versions 12, 13, 14, and higher
++ Aurora PostgreSQL version 11\.7 and higher
++ Aurora PostgreSQL version 10\.11 and higher

 **Topics**
 + [Testing an instance crash](#AuroraPostgreSQL.Managing.FaultInjectionQueries.Crash)